d4rkc0d3r/d4rkAvatarOptimizer/README.md

 If they do have different values the values will get written to a constant buffer.
 Material IDs get written to uv.w and used to access the correct value from that cbuffer.

-If your shader has a "lock in" or "bake" feature, make sure to not use it with this optimizer.
+If your shader has a "lock in" or "bake" feature, make sure to not use it with this optimizer if you have "Write Properties as Static Values" enabled.
 Locked in shaders will have different actual shaders for each material, so they can't be combined.
 "Write Properties as Static Values" will take over the job of locking in the shaders.

 Can't merge materials if:
 * Shader is surface shader or has tessellation